-But when people want to read eBooks on Nexus 7, they found that the built-in reading app only support the eBooks purchased from Google Play, which means we can't read the eBooks from Kindle, Nook, or some excellent third-party eBook Stores like FictionWise, Lulu, etc.
+But when people want to read eBooks on Nexus 7, they found that the built-in reading app only supports the eBooks purchased from Google Play (and it began to support uploaded local DRM-free ePub book), which means we can't read the eBooks from Kindle, Nook, or some excellent third-party eBook Stores like FictionWise, Lulu, etc.

 So we want to make this article an epic guide to introduce you how to read eBooks on Nexus 7.

 The first problem always comes to the DRM protection.
 In the past, if you want to read an eBook you purchased from an eBook Store on the device you want, you have to figure out what DRM protects the eBook and how to bypass the protection and some other boring stuff.

 Why reading a purchased eBook becomes a red tape?
 For those people who are not that skillful in computer, must they buy a Kindle to read books purchased in Amazon, buy a Nook to read B&N books and buy a Sony Reader to read Sony books?
 That is absolutely ridiculous.